Zugz0Wang/Competitive-Programming-Playground/README.md

 - Learned from solution; 20230709

-This problem can be transformed into a form of the Largest Sum Contigous Subarray problem.
+This problem can be transformed into a form of the Largest Sum ContigUous Subarray problem.
 There are two difficulties.
 The variance is defined by differences instead of sums, and all pairs of characters must be looped through.

 ---